cainus/hyperjson-connect/README.md

 Check out the [hyper+json spec](https://github.com/cainus/hyper-json-spec) if you want to read more about these kinds of links.

 ### res.collection()
 `res.collection()` has all the same features of res.object(), except it takes an array of objects instead of just one object, and returns them wrapped in a json object that is also linkable.
-Here's some eaxmple output:
+You can check out the [hyper-json library](https://github.com/cainus/hyper-json) for more details, but here are some simple examples.

+Basic usage:
 ```javascript
 res.collection([{test:1}, {test:2}]).send();
     /*